 Family planning is one of the 10 greatest public health achievements of the twentieth century.
-For the team at North Atlanta Women’s Care in Johns Creek, Georgia, family planning is a chance to play a powerful role in a woman’s life, enhancing her overall wellness.
+For the team at North Atlanta Women’s Care in Suwanee, Georgia, family planning is a chance to play a powerful role in a woman’s life, enhancing her overall wellness.
 If you’re looking for a new form of birth control or want to learn more about how to time your pregnancies, schedule a visit with North Atlanta Women’s Care today.
 Online scheduling is available, or you’re always welcome to contact the office by phone.Request Appointment

 Family planning gives women and couples the ability to control the size of their family, as well as how their births are spaced.
 Preventing the spread of sexually transmitted disease is also an important part of family planning services.
 Reducing STD rates also plays a big role in reducing the rate of infertility.

 Never before have women had so many options when it comes to birth control.
 There are choices that rely on hormones to prevent pregnancy and others that work as barrier methods or rely upon spermicide to prevent pregnancy.

 Abstinence is the only 100% effective form of birth control.

 Some women prefer to avoid common birth control options in favor of a more natural family planning approach.
 Fertility awareness methods, which used to be known as the rhythm method, is one such approach and involves carefully timing your monthly cycle to predict your more fertile days.

 Breastfeeding also reduces your fertility, decreasing your chances of conceiving another child.
 Withdrawal, commonly called the pull out method, is another approach.
 It’s important to note that these types of methods offer far lower success rates than using barrier or hormonal birth control options.

 It can be overwhelming to choose from the many available birth control options.
 Finding the right method is achieved through a partnership between you and your women’s health specialist.